Fence (criminal): E-fencing

 E-fencing is the sale of items on the Internet that have been obtained illegally.
 There are some key differences between "e-fencing" and traditional fencing.
-Both involve fraudulently obtained goods and/or services are being bought and sold in a (series of) transactions involving a minimum of three distinct parties.
-In traditional fencing these parties are usually understood to be the thief who stole the goods, the fence who acts as an intermediary, and the final purchaser, with only the final purchaser possibly being the innocent and unwitting party.
-On the other hand, e-fencing may describe transactions in which there is direct interaction between the original thief and the final purchaser.
-In a typical case, the "intermediary" is an online platform.
-In e-fencing (unlike traditional fencing) the level of culpability on the part of the "intermediary" platform varies greatly.
-On one hand, the platform's operators may be knowingly or recklessly permitting such activity (for instance in a darknet market) and thus might be thought of as a "fence" in a more traditional sense.
-At the other extreme are "intermediaries" that are legitimate and respected platforms being used in defiance of their terms and conditions and in spite of aggressive and ongoing actions to interdict such illegal activities.
+Both involve fraudulently obtained goods and/or services being bought and sold in transactions involving a minimum of three distinct parties, usually understood to be the thief who stole the goods, the fence who acts as an intermediary, and the final purchaser.
+With traditional fencing, typically, the only innocent and unwitting party is the final purchaser.
+On the other hand, e-fencing may describe transactions in which there is direct interaction between the original thief and the final purchaser, while the "intermediary" is an online platform.
+In e-fencing (unlike traditional fencing) the level of culpability on the part of the intermediary platform may vary.
+On one hand, the platform's operators may be knowingly or recklessly permitting such activity (for instance in a darknet market) and thus might be thought of as a fence in a more traditional sense.
+At the other extreme are intermediaries that are legitimate and respected platforms being used in defiance of their terms and conditions and in spite of aggressive and ongoing actions to interdict such illegal activities.

 E-fencing can be mixed with sales to pawnbrokers.
 The auction website eBay, being easy to reach for the average thief, is a popular location for e-fencing; customers reported more than eight thousand crimes from the website in 2008, many of which involved the sale of stolen property.
 Classified websites like Craigslist, AutoTrader.com, Pennysaver online, etc. are used for fencing goods online and circumventing the middleman fencer, as are a number of illegal darknet markets.

 E-fenced items may have been shoplifted or otherwise stolen, or they may have been purchased with stolen credit cards or similar banking information.
 The latter practice is often intertwined with carding, which is the trafficking of stolen credit card numbers en masse.
-The sale of stolen credit cards, which usually takes place on the darknet markets, is a form of e-fencing in its own right, and plays a role in purchasing physical goods that may be either e-fenced themselves or fenced through more traditional means.
+The sale of stolen credit cards, often taking place on darknet markets, is a form of e-fencing in its own right, and plays a role in purchasing physical goods that may be either e-fenced themselves or fenced through more traditional means.